 But Wait…Lavender and Couscous?!
 Cooking with Lavender

-The combination of nuts and lavender may sound a little strange.
+The combination of couscous and lavender may sound a little strange.
 But it is not.

 I have already quoted on a few occasions the book “Cooking with Lavender” by Nancy Baggett.
 This is the only book I have tried multiple recipes from and shared the results here.
 Perhaps, the best part of this book for me is the section about pairings.
 Before this book, I was not aware that lavender goes well with so many savoury ingredients.